Michael Wiebe

-Michael Wiebe is a Canadian politician in Vancouver, British Columbia, who was elected to Vancouver City Council running under the Vancouver Green Party slate in the October 2018 municipal election.
-Wiebe had previously served on the Vancouver Park Board as a commissioner.
+Michael Wiebe is a Canadian politician who served on Vancouver City Council from 2018 to 2022 as a member of the Vancouver Green Party.
+He also served as a commissioner on the Vancouver Park Board.

+Political career

-In 2020, an independent conflict-of-interest investigation concluded that Wiebe had violated conflict-of-interest rules, and recommended his resignation or removal.
-Wiebe denied wrongdoing saying that he had a "good faith belief that [he] did not have a conflict".
+Wiebe was elected to Vancouver City Council in the October 2018 municipal election.
+In 2020, an independent conflict-of-interest investigation concluded that he had violated conflict-of-interest rules and recommended his resignation or removal.
+Wiebe denied wrongdoing, stating that he had a "good faith belief" that he did not have a conflict.

-He was defeated in the 2022 Vancouver municipal election.
+He was not re-elected in the 2022 Vancouver municipal election.